* Citigroup adjusted profit hit by bond trading slowdown; shares dip

 Johnson & Johnson reported stronger-than-expected quarterly results on strong growth for its prescription drugs, including new treatments for cancer and to prevent blood clots, and the company slightly raised its full-year profit forecast.
 The stock was up 1.3 percent at $91.00.

-Coca-Cola Co reported higher earnings and lower revenue on Tuesday, helped by strong global sales of its Coca-Cola brand products but challenged by volatility in some parts of Europe.
-The stock was up 0.9 percent at $38.26.
+Coca-Cola Co reported higher quarterly earnings and lower revenue on Tuesday, helped by strong global sales of its Coca-Cola brand products but challenged by volatility in some parts of Europe.
+The stock was up 1.1 percent at $38.33.

 Christopher Bailey, the designer credited with restoring the cachet to fashion brand Burberry, is to become chief executive next year when long-standing boss Angela Ahrendts will move to Apple.

-Ahrendts, who has been Burberry boss for eight years, during which its share price soared about 250 percent, will take up a newly created position at Apple as a senior vice president with oversight of retail and online stores.
+Ahrendts, who has been Burberry boss for eight years, during which time its share price has soared about 250 percent, will take up a newly created position at Apple as a senior vice president with oversight of retail and online stores.
 She will report directly to CEO Tim Cook.
-Apple shares sere up 0.3 percent at $497.71 in premarket trade.

-Shares of Teradata Corp fell nearly 15 percent to $44.90 in premarket trade.
-The data analytics firm cut its full-year earnings forecast by about 10 percent.
+Shares of Teradata Corp fell nearly 16 percent in premarket trade, a day after plunging 110 percent late Monday after the data analytics firm cut its full-year earnings forecast by about 10 percent.